What Is Vendor Identity Management? How Modern Organizations Prevent Fraud at the Source

 VIM isn’t just a tool—it is a necessary evolution in protecting payments, strengthening compliance, and safeguarding financial integrity.

-Vendor Management Appreciation Day (VMAD) returns in 2026—and we’d love to have you join the celebration.
+Vendor Management Appreciation Day (VMAD) returns this year—and we’d love to have you join the celebration.
 There’s never a wrong time to recognize one of the most essential yet often overlooked functions in every organization: vendor management.

-We’re already preparing for the 2026 festivities, and we want the entire community to be part of it.
+We’re already preparing for this year’s festivities, and we want the entire community to be part of it.
 VMAD was created to bring vendor management professionals together, spotlight the innovation happening in the field, and give this important work the recognition it deserves.

 Throughout the year, we’re rolling out monthly gifts and resources to help elevate your vendor management practice.
 We’re also planning a series of events designed to spark connection, learning, and celebration across the profession.